darexsu/ansible-role-ssh/README.md

 # Ansible role SSH
+Ansible dependencies: None

+Platforms: Debian, RedHat

 Options:
   - Install openssh-server
   - Creat your ssh-keys and add public key to remote host
   - Disable sudo password for ansible_user on remote host

-Platforms:
-  - Debian, Ubuntu

-Ansible dependencies:
-  - None

 Installation:
 1) Install from Github (git installed on your server)